 By Karen Nemeth

 This post was contributed by Karen Nemeth.
 Karen earned her BA in Psychology from William Paterson University and her MEd in Learning, Cognition and Development from Rutgers University.
-She has been a teacher and a teacher educator for more than 25 years, focusing her expertise on first and second language development in young children.
-Karen is a nationally known speaker and consultant based at www.languagecastle.com.
-She is the author of Many Languages, One Classroom: Teaching Dual and English Language Learners.
+She has been a teacher and a teacher educator for more than 25 years, focusing her expertise on first- and second-language development in young children.
+She is a nationally known speaker and consultant based at www.languagecastle.com.